-I live in the neighborhood, and have marveled at the neo-classical grandeur of the Second Church of Christ, Scientist.
+I live in the neighborhood, and have marveled at the Neo-classical grandeur of the Second Church of Christ, Scientist.
 Chicago architect Solon S. Beman designed it.
 His most famous work is the planned Pullman community on the Far South Side.
 But that only scratches the surface of his prodigious career.
-Beman also designed Chicago landmarks like the Fine Arts Building (which our 1893 World’s Fair Tour visits) and the now-demolished Grand Central Station of Chicago.
+Beman also designed Chicago landmarks like the Fine Arts Building (a major spot in local LGBT history) and the now-demolished Grand Central Station of Chicago.

 The Columbian Exposition, also known as our beloved 1893 World’s Fair, had an indelible impact on his style.
 The Beaux Arts neoclassicism which Daniel Burnham supported became Beman’s template for his Merchant Tailors’ Building.
 Beman basically recycled the design for that building for the Second Church of Christ, Scientist here in Lincoln Park.